UPCGM-ICPC/UPCGM-Notebook/README.md

-# KACTL
+# UPCGM Notebook

-This repo hosts KACTL, [KTH](https://en.wikipedia.org/wiki/KTH_Royal_Institute_of_Technology)'s ICPC team reference document.
+This repo hosts UPCGM, [UPC campus Grands m=moulins](https://en.wikipedia.org/wiki/Universit%C3%A9_Paris_Cit%C3%A9)'s ICPC team reference document.
-It consists of 25 pages of copy-pasteable C++ code, for use in ICPC-style programming competitions.
+It consists of 25 pages of copy-pasteable C++ and python code, for use in ICPC-style programming competitions.
+It's a fork from [KACTL](https://github.com/kth-competitive-programming/kactl).

-See [kactl.pdf](./kactl.pdf) for the final, browsable version, and [content/](./content/) for raw source code.
+See [upcgm.pdf](./upcgm.pdf) for the final, browsable version, and [content/](./content/) for raw source code.

 ## Aspirations